Chart Color Schemes

 Heathcote is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Heathcote's dwelling structure, as per the latest Census, comprised 95.3% houses and 4.7% other dwellings.
-In comparison, Non-Metro Vic.'s dwelling structure was 95.2% houses and 4.8% other dwellings.
-Home ownership in Heathcote stood at 54.0%, with mortgaged dwellings at 31.3% and rented ones at 14.7%.
-The median monthly mortgage repayment was $1,291, compared to Non-Metro Vic.'s average of $1,600.
-The median weekly rent in Heathcote was $255, lower than Non-Metro Vic.'s figure of $320.
-Nationally, Heathcote's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Heathcote's dwelling structure, as per the latest Census, consisted of 95.3% houses and 4.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Non-Metro Vic.'s composition of 95.2% houses and 4.8% other dwellings.
+Home ownership in Heathcote was higher at 54.0%, with the rest being mortgaged (31.3%) or rented (14.7%).
+The median monthly mortgage repayment was $1,291, lower than Non-Metro Vic.'s average of $1,600.
+The median weekly rent in Heathcote was $255, compared to Non-Metro Vic.'s $320.
+Nationally, Heathcote's mortgage repayments were significantly lower at $1,291 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing